 The coolness of the water is another attractive lure, particularly on warm summer days.
-Your pup will soon learn to associate the comfortable feeling with the water because of its keen intelligence.
+Your pup will soon learn to associate the comfortable feeling with the water because of their keen intelligence.
 You may find that your pet isn’t unlike that Labrador Retriever splashing around in the lake!

 Taking your Rottweiler swimming is another way to add mental stimulation to your pup’s routine.
-It can expose your pet to new experiences that will make it a better canine companion.
+It can expose your pet to new experiences that will make them a better canine companion.
 It’s another form of play that you may find that both you and your dog enjoy.
 It’s merely a matter of making it a positive experience with your pooch calling the shots.

 Featured Image Credit: cynoclub, Shutterstock